-Appreciated by kings and princes, Jean-Martin Charcot was the most famous physician of his time, adopting the nickname “Napoleon of Neurosis”.
+Appreciated by kings and princes, Jean-Martin Charcot was the most famous physician of his time, adopting the nickname “Napoleon of Neurosis.”.

-Charcot enjoyed significant authority and influence in English medical circles and great popularity in Russia.
+Charcot enjoyed significant authority and influence in English medical circles and immense popularity in Russia.
 He was called upon multiple times to serve as a consultant physician to the czar and his family.
 Russian physicians welcomed him as he liberated them from their heavy reliance on German scientists.

 Martine Charcot’s.
 Biographical Note